Use these family conversation starter PDFs to engage with your child. There are developmental benefits, and no optins are required!

 Idea #2: Use as Chore Incentive

 Answering silly questions (and not-so-silly questions) can be really engaging, so kids generally like this sort of thing.
-That means you can use a round of family conversation fun as incentives to get chores done!
+That means you can use a round of family conversation fun as an incentive to get chores done!
 If you have a family chore day, pair off into teams.
 The first team that finishes their zone of chores gets to choose which questions they ask.

 OR, just tell everyone that after the family hunkers down and gets the chores done, you’ll throw a pizza in the oven and do a round of family conversation starters.